 If all of that works, then the last steps are basically cosmetic: hiding the verification survey question and adding some explanatory text.

-3. In the CSS Class box, type 'hidden' (Do not click the “hide question” checkbox.
-This does something else)
+- Toggle the CSS Class box, and type "hidden" (Do not click the “hide question” checkbox.
+This does something else) It should be all lowercase, exactly as written between the quotation marks above

-4. Add a descriptive text question to explain that the respondent needs to click Finish Survey to finish the verification
+- From the green + Add Question, add a Descriptive Text question to explain that the respondent needs to click Finish Survey to finish the verification

 It’s also a good idea to add some text to the 'thank you' page of the collection survey, explaining that the respondent should expect a verification email.